perspectivezoom/from-html-to-backbone/README.md

         });
 ```

-Previously, we took our template, fed in our Backbone Game Model, and took that HTMl and appended it to the table.
+Previously, we took our template, fed in our Backbone Game Model, and took that HTML and appended it to the table.
 This time, we first new up a Backbone View and feed it our model.
-Instead of calling the template directly, we indirectly use it through the view's render function, which populates the view's `el`.
+Instead of calling the template directly, we indirectly use it through the view's `render` function, which populates the view's `el`.
 Finally, taking advantage of the method chaining provided by `gameView.render`'s return value, we take the view's populated `el`, and, as before, append it to the table.

 [The current version of the page](http://perspectivezoom.com/from-jquery-to-backbone/index03addView.html) - [code](https://github.com/perspectivezoom/from-jquery-to-backbone/blob/gh-pages/index03addView.html)